Congratulations on your decision to be a personal trainer! You’ve picked a career that will change lives and is personally fulfilling.

 Each certification has different educational package options and expected lengths of study time.
 Let’s get into the specifics of each one.

-NCSF offers a Home Study Course & Exam and a Workshop Course & Exam.
-A “Plus” package is available for both the home study and workshop options which includes a hard copy of the digital textbook.
+NCSF offers a basic Home Study Course & Exam and a “Plus” package which includes a hard copy of the digital textbook.
+Currently, NCSF has suspended its workshop courses due to COVID-19 restrictions.

 Most candidates take several months to complete the home study to feel confident in their knowledge and skills before taking the exam.